testcontainers/testcontainers-native/README.md

 # Testcontainers C & Shared Lib

+> **WARNING**: This is a prototype that partially works,
+> but there is a lot to do before it can be distributed
+> and used in production.
+> Contributions are welcome!

 This is not a standalone [Testcontainers](https://testcontainers.org/) engine, but a C-style shared library adapter for native languages like C/C++, D, Lua, Swift, etc.
 It is a MVP SDK that can be later extended for the languages.